Documentation for Chemicals.py¶

 adduct_prior_dict

-custom adduct dictionary, if any
+custom adduct dictionary or callable, if any |

 None